control-toolbox/CTBenchmarks.jl/README.md

 - ***"The Goddard Rocket Problem"*** (`rocket_XX`): This problem consists of maximizing the final altitude of a rocket using the thrust as a control and given the initial mass, the fuel mass, and the drag characteristics of the rocket.
 - ***"The Particle Steering Problem"*** (`steering_XX`) : This problem consists of a particle that has to reach a target point.
 The goal is to find the trajectory that minimize the time taken for the particle to travel between the two points.
 - ***"The Space Shuttle Reentry Problem"*** (`space_Shuttle_XX`) : This problem consists of finding the optimal trajectory of a space shuttle reentry.
 The objective is to minimize the angle of attack at the terminal point.
+- ***"The Cart Pendulum Problem"*** (`cart_pendulum_XX`) : This problem consists of a cart pendulum system.
+The goal is to find the trajectory that minimize the time taken for the cart pendulum to travel from a downward position to an upward position.

 ### 2. TestProblems